kyma-project/kyma/docs/application-connector/docs/010-details-ac-deployment.md

 type: Details
 ---

-The Remote Environment controller is responsible for managing all Remote Environment.
+The Remote Environment controller is responsible for provisioning and de-provisioning of necessary deployments for created Remote Environments.

 The following operations are available: